 At Stretton Handley Church of England Primary School, Music is an important part of our school life.
 We are incredibly proud of our musical talents, performing at a variety of different events throughout the year.

-Music is an integral part of our curriculum, not just because it enhances other areas of learning but because it deepens the child’s sense of humanity, encouraging children to recognise beauty and to be sensitive to and to appreciate more fully the world in which we live.
+Music is an integral part of our curriculum, not just because it enhances other areas of learning but because it deepens the child’s sense of humanity, encouraging children to recognise beauty and to appreciate more fully the world in which we live.

 The teaching of music is based upon the fact that it is a creative and social art to be enjoyed.
 Children have the opportunity to enjoy musical experiences through listening, singing, movement and dance, playing tuned and un-tuned percussion and through composition.